barbaraaboagye/My-MachineLearning-Journey/README.md

 ## CHANGE OF PLANS

 In March 2023 after a months break, I have decided to follow the framework/roadmap of [Made with ML](https://madewithml.com/)
-- March 12 - 19 : Finished the python framework
+- March 12 - 19 : Finished the python foundation framework
+    - Functions, Methods, List,Tuples, Sets, Dictionaries, list comprehension, Decorators, Callback etc